Medical Assistant Program

 Clinical duties vary according to state law and may include taking medical histories and vital signs, sterilizing instruments, performing routine laboratory procedures, preparing patients for examinations or x-rays, removing sutures, or conducting electrocardiograms.
 You may also be required to instruct patients regarding medications or special diets and prepare and administer medications under a physician’s supervision.

-Employment of medical assistants is expected to grow 23% through the year 2024, much faster than the average for all occupations.
-Job prospects should be best for medical assistants with formal training or experience, particularly certification.
+Employment of medical assistants is expected to grow 19% through the year 2029, much faster than the average for all occupations.
+Job prospects should be best for medical assistants with formal training or experience, particularly with a credential.
 Your average annual salary depends on your employer and your experience and skill level.
-Median annual earnings for medical assistants were $31,540 in 2016.*
+Median annual earnings for medical assistants were $35,850 in 2020.*

 Contact the Program StaffKimberly Salziger, CMA (AAMA), CMSA, M.Ed.